 If you are courageous, you can ride the tram to the top for a bird’s eye view of St. Louis.
 The park offers a model of the tram so that you can decide BEFORE you commit.
 The tram travels inside of the arch, and it ascends via sort of an elevator/Ferris wheel mechanism.
-Each pod is approximately the size of the barrel of a cement mixer, kept upright by the weight of the passengers as it clanks its way 630 feet to the top of the arch.
+Each pod is approximately the size of a giant industrial washing machine, kept upright by the weight of the passengers as it clanks its way 630 feet to the top of the arch.
 Haha, no way, no no no no NO. We did not do this.

 The Historic St. Louis Courthouse And A Very Bad Court Decision

 The national park also includes the historic Old Courthouse, which was closed for renovations while we were there.
 The courthouse is famous as the setting of the Dred Scott case, a landmark legal decision that helped to ignite the Civil War.

 The short version is that Dred Scott and his wife, Harriet, filed suit for their freedom at the St. Louis Courthouse in 1846.
 It should have been a simple case, because although Scott had been enslaved, he was taken to Illinois and Wisconsin (both free territories) before being brought back to Missouri years later.
 Under Missouri’s “once free, always free” doctrine, Scott and his wife sued for their freedom.